CaptainBeluga/BikeUnlocker/README.md

     1. Type a PIN of three numbers

-    2. The program will create all the possible combinations and will always check if the "PIN GENERATED" is the same to your PIN.
+    2. The program will create all the possible combinations and will always check if the "PIN GENERATED" is the same to your PIN you just typed.

     3. It is not a passing of variable, check in the code.
 It is a combinations creator.